icx-id/icx-blog/src/content/home.md

       description: A clear and concise view of how  ICX enables you to contribute to businesses that you trust and help them off the ground.
       image: /img/investment-icon3.png
-    - title: Get Passive Income
+    - title: Easily Assess your Assets
-      description: A clear and concise view of how  ICX enables you to contribute to businesses that you trust and help them off the ground.
+      description: You can monitor and even have your say to the management of the business you invested in
       image: /img/investment-icon4.png
 investorSection:
   title: We Have Been Empowering Businesses That Contributes to Indonesia’s Economy